 The iPhone 12 Pro Max is decked out in premium-looking, more muted colors though, and we're fans of the shiny metal rim around the edge (despite the fact that it's a real fingerprint magnet).
 It gives the big phone a modern and industrial look.

-Images are clearer and more visible on the larger display, you can see more of a web page or image in daily use – and as a movie-watching machine it's the best iPhone ever.
+Images are clearer and more visible on the larger display, you can see more of a web page or image in daily use – and as a movie-watching machine it was the best iPhone ever at launch.
 It's one of the best displays on the market, able to render both colorful scenes and more subtle tones with ease.

 The headline feature on the new iPhone 12 Pro Max is the camera array: there are three cameras, all upgraded with a better image processor.
 While the camera block protrudes from the rear of the phone more than on recent iPhones, the main 12MP sensor has been upgraded to capture a lot more light, and enhancements have been made to the image processing too – some of the photos we took were really impressive.